csound-flossmanual/csound-floss/book/08-b-csound-and-arduino.md

       delay(10);
     }

-Data from the Arduino can now be read using Csound's [ctrl7](https://csound.com/docs/manual/ctrl7.html) opcodes for reading MIDI controller data.
+Data from the Arduino can now be read using Csound's&nbsp;
+[ctrl7](https://csound.com/docs/manual/ctrl7.html) opcodes
+for reading MIDI controller data.

 ## The Serial Opcodes

-Serial data can also be read directly from the Arduino by Csound by using Matt Ingalls' opcodes for serial communication:
+Serial data can also be read directly from the Arduino by Csound by using Matt Ingalls' opcodes for serial communication:&nbsp;
 [serialBegin](https://csound.com/docs/manual/serialBegin.html)
-and
+&nbsp;and&nbsp;
 [serialRead.](https://csound.com/docs/manual/serialRead.html)

 An example Arduino sketch for serial communication could be as simple as